WhatTheFuzz/CTFs/decompetition/baby-c/README.md

   ret
 ```

-When we looked at the disassembly, we could see that it looped though `getc`'ing user input and capitalizing the first character.
+When we looked at the disassembly, we could see that it looped though `getc`'ing user input and capitalized the first character.
 The tricky part was the use of the ` __ctype_b_loc@plt.sec` in block 2.
 This function returns an `unsigned short int **` and places the result into `$rax`.
 The pointer points to an array that stores properties of each character.
 This is used by the functions in defined in `ctype.h` such as `isalpha` and `isspace`.
-I found a great guide to bit mask that each function uses against this properties array on [Github][ctype_b_loc] which I've copied below.
+I found a great guide to the bit mask that each function uses against this properties array on [Github][ctype_b_loc] which I've copied below.

 ```c
 v3 = __ctype_b_loc();